HRW4U DSL

 Add Cache Control Headers Based on Origin Path

-This rule adds cache control headers to CDN responses based matching the origin path.
+This rule adds cache control headers to CDN responses based on matching the origin path.
 One provides a max age and the other provides a “no-cache” statement to two different file paths.

 READ_RESPONSE {